vedidev/android-store/README.md

 StoreController.getInstance().buyCurrencyPack(TEN_COINS_PACK.getProductId());
 ```

-And that's it! android-store knows how to contact Google Play for you and redirect the user to the purchasing mechanis.
+And that's it! android-store knows how to contact Google Play for you and redirect the user to the purchasing mechanism.
-Don't forget to define your _IStoreEventHandler_ in order to get the events of successful or failed purchase (see [Event Handling](https://github.com/soomla/android-store#event-handling)).
+Don't forget to define your _IStoreEventHandler_ in order to get the events of successful or failed purchases (see [Event Handling](https://github.com/soomla/android-store#event-handling)).

 Storage & Meta-Data